sorz/moproxy/README.md

  * SOCKS/HTTP-layer alive & latency probe
  * Prioritize backend servers according to latency
  * Full IPv6 support
+ * Multiple listen ports, each for a subset of proxy servers
- * Optional remote DNS resolving for TLS with SNI
+ * Remote DNS resolving for TLS with SNI (extract domain name from TLS handshaking)
  * Optional try-in-parallel for TLS (try multiple proxies and choose the one first response)
  * Optional status web page (latency, traffic, etc. w/ curl-friendly output)